stephweb/daw-php-validator/_docs/en/doc.md

 * How to do?
 * Example
 * Description of the "rules" method
-* To add possibly a rules of validation
+* Add custom validation rules
 * To add an error on the fly according to a treatment
 * Verify if a specific error exists
 * Responses